ajwills72/critical-thinking/docs/EvaluatingExperimentsInteractNotes.md

 These are common in psychology, but they are still weak ways to run experiments.
 Avoid them if at all possible.
-The term refers to expeirments where the alternative against which your preferred theory is tested is a null (no difference).
+The term refers to experiments where the alternative against which your preferred theory is tested is a null (no difference).
 For example, your preferred theory is that people differ in how quickly they react to auditory and visual alarm signals.
 Your alternative is that there is no